tytydraco/yessleep/out/My_class_partipated_in_a_governmentrun_test_Two_of_us_passed_but_only_one_survived.md

 Taz.

-Once the thing was removed, I was dragged into the biting cold.
+Once the thing was removed, I was dragged into the biting cold, screaming, my cry raw in my throat.

+They made me kill him.

+Fighting against them, I repeated the same thing until I was heaving, suffocating.

+*You made me kill him.*

+Taz.

 I could remember parts of him, but his blood slicked my cheeks, staining my hands.